Fudantopology/Fudantopology.github.io/index.md

        Zoom Id: 853 0188 1524  password: Fudan2022

-       Title: Residually finite quotients via relative cumulation
+       Title: Residually finite quotients via relative cubulation

        Abstract: Small cancellation theory is a rich source of cocompactly cubulated groups.
 The classical C’(1/6) condition has a natural generalization to quotients of free products.
 While free products exhibit much more exotic behavior than free groups, these quotients act on a Gromov hyperbolic polygonal complexes and have been used to solve embedding problems in groups.
-When the factor groups are assumed to act geometrically on a CAT(0) cube complex, Martin and Steenbock show that such C’(1/6) quotients are again cocompactly cubulated.
+When the factor groups are assumed to act geometrically on a CAT(0) cube complex, Martin and Steenbock show that such C’(1/6) quotients are again geometrically cubulated.
        I will describe joint work with Eduard Einstein proving that when the free factors are residually finite every C’(1/6) quotient is again residually finite.
-Our proof relies on showing that the quotient groups are relatively cubulated.
+Our proof relies on showing that the quotient groups admit relatively cubulations, a kind of improper action on cube complexes.

      [Poster]()